Reduction of green-house gas emissions

 CO2 reduction in steel industry

 Today, three quarters of steel production is carried out using the so-called blast furnace process.
-This means that coke is needed to extract oxygen from the iron ore and process it into pig iron. ...
+This means that coke is required to extract oxygen from the iron ore to process it into pig iron. ...

 more information